 When was the last time you washed your sheets?
 Do you even remember, or has it been months or weeks??
 Oops…..if we just reminded you about washing them, then you better go and toss them in the washer.
 But there are a few things you might want to learn before you leave.
-Keep reading!
+Keep on reading!

 You should wash your bedding every once in a while, pretty much once in two weeks.
 And if you have kids or pets at home, then you need to do it more often.
 Sure, but in this busy life who really has the time to wash your bedding that often?
 We get it, which is why we are going to save you some time and tell you some crazy cleaning tricks to make you do your laundry faster.

-Wouldn’t it be SO great if we could put ourselves in the dryer for 10 minutes and come out wrinkle-free……and three sizes smaller??
+Wouldn’t it be so great if we could put ourselves in the dryer for 10 minutes and come out wrinkle-free……and three sizes smaller??

 Many people have severe allergies to dust mites, especially their excrement.
-Yes, you read right, these dust mites are totally pooping in the bed.
+Yes, you read right.
+These dust mites are totally pooping in the bed.
 I am grossed out just even thinking about it!
 This is why it is so very important to wash your sheets frequently, to avoid the build-up of dirt and dust mites.

-Bed Sheets and linens:
+Bed Sheets And Linens

-The first question we all have with linens is what setting to wash bed sheets on?
-As well as can I Wash my bed sheets with my clothes?
-Let me also tell you, your Daniadown or other bed sheets and linens also include pillowcases and duvet covers since they are pretty much made of the similar if not the same fabric material.
+The first question we all have with linens is what setting should we wash the bed sheets on?
+Also, can I wash my bedsheets with my clothes?
+YourDaniadown or other bed sheets and linens, pillowcases, and duvet covers included are pretty much made of similar if not the same fabric material.